-The Revaluation of Telecoms Subjects is a costly exercise, largely arising from the cost of harmonisation across UK with regular meeting in London between SAA, VOA, the Telecoms Companies and Economic Advisors.
-Significant (hundreds of millions of pounds) values are involved and the risk from not properly resourcing the work would be inaccurate and/or unsustainable valuations.
 The Assessor for Renfrewshire is the "Designated Assessor" for Fixed Line Telecoms throughout Scotland and these Values are entered at the end of the Valuation Roll for the Renfrewshire Council Area.
+The Revaluation of Telecoms Subjects is a costly exercise, largely arising from the cost of harmonisation across UK with regular meetings in London between SAA, VOA, the Telecoms Companies and Economic Advisors.
+Significant values in the region of £80m are involved and the risk from not properly resourcing the work would be inaccurate and/or unsustainable valuations.
+Although attending such meetings is a costly exercise, engaging with the VOA and telecom representatives mitigates the risk to these valuations for the whole of Scotland and assists in negating the need for future costly litigation.